powoods/HopBox/README.md

 # HopBox
-Scripts use for sorting through features extracted using HopBox
+Scripts used for sorting through features extracted using HopBox